 - Enter the Provider’s NPI and click the ‘Check NPI’ button

-Participation year begins 2017 and the MIPS performance score is determined using 3 weighted performance categories that will determine your composite performance score on a 0-100 point scale.
-CMS will then apply a positive, negative, or neutral payment adjustment in 2019 to each MIPS eligible clinician based on the composite performance score for 2017.
+The MIPS performance score is determined using 4 weighted performance categories that will determine your composite performance score on a 0-100 point scale.
+CMS will then apply a positive, negative, or neutral payment adjustment to each MIPS eligible clinician based on the composite performance score for the performance year.

 As required by the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA), MPFS payment rates will remain at the 2019 level through 2025.
-Performance data will be collected in 2017 to determine payment adjustments for 2019.
+Performance data will be collected each year to determine payment adjustments for the payment year.
 Starting in 2019, payments to eligible clinicians will be subject to adjustment through MIPS or Alternate Payment Models (APMs).
 Fee Schedule updates will cease beginning 2020.

 Most clinicians will be subject to MIPS with the exception of: